 Some of the nicest accommodations here are self-catering options overlooking the sea such as Aeolos Hotel.
 There is also the charming Denise Hotel and beautiful Olia Green, a boutique luxury hotel with stunning waterfront rooms.

 For something truly special, romantic and secluded check out Christine’s House up in the hills with its chic luxe styling and private pool.
+Or, high on the hill in Skopelos Town there are Villea Seaview Apartments, three utterly charming little houses that are right out of a postcard.
+Great value and excellent service by the wonderful host as well.

 If you are travelling as a family or group check out Artemis Garden on the outskirts of town who have a gorgeous 2 and 3 bedroom villa set amongst a stunning tranquil garden.
 Another excellent option is Thimisi House, a stunning renovated house in the heart of Skopelos Town which can sleep up to 7 people in 3 bedrooms.